CloudWithChris/cloudwithchris.com/content/about/index.md

 title: About
 ---

-Exploring Cloud concepts with Chris Reddington (Welsh Tech Geek, Cloud Advocate, Musical Theatre Enthusiast and Improving Improviser!).
-We will regularly invite guests to talk about their experiences with the cloud and hear about some of the lessons learned around their cloud journey.
+Exploring Cloud concepts with Chris Reddington (Welsh Tech Geek, Cloud and DevOps Advocate, Musical Theatre Enthusiast and Improving Improviser!).
+He regularly invites guests to talk about their experiences with the cloud and hear about lessons learned in their cloud journey.
 Cloud with Chris is a community-driven personal podcast.
 Content from episodes do not represent the views of any company or organisation.

-Chris is a Cloud Solution Architect at Microsoft UK, working with customers in the Manufacturing & Resources industry.
+Chris is a Senior Enterprise Advocate at GitHub.

 <div class="row">
   <div class="column">